 - the ethics involved in survey research

 - how to write survey questions

 - how to create a survey with an attractive layout

 - the basics of coding quantitative and qualitative data

 - how to calculate a few types of basic data analyses

-Enroll now, and learn about creating surveys!
+Enroll now, and learn about creating surveys for Anthropology research!
 I hope to see you in class!

 - Lectures 49

 Unit 1: Introduction

 Unit 2: Preparing for a Survey